eBooks, Guides, & Reports • 9 MIN READ

 If you stop receiving notifications from Microsoft Teams, the issue could be that permissions have changed.

-Solution: Start by ensuring the Teams app has the right permissions and settings enabled.
-To do this, open the Microsoft Teams app and locate your profile photo, then choose Settings.
+Solution: Start by ensuring the Microsoft Teams app has the right permissions and settings enabled.
+To do this, open the Microsoft Teams app and locate your profile photo, then choose the Settings App.
 Next, select the Notifications option and check that notifications are still on, and permissions are enabled.

 Microsoft Teams Troubleshooting